zhengyup/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the mechanism behaves at each step for note deletion.

 Step 1.
-The user keys in the command word to add a note, `note`, followed by the compulsory parameters needed toadd a note, namely the `INDEX` and the `note` component prefixed by `o/`.
-In this scenario, the user keys in `note 1 o/2` into the command box which will execute the `NoteCommandParser` to checkthrough the arguments and ensure that the compulsory fields are present.
+The user keys in the command word to add a note, `note`, followed by the compulsory parameters needed to add a note, namely the `INDEX` and the `note` component prefixed by `o/`.
+In this scenario, the user keys in `note 1 o/2` into the command box which will execute the `NoteCommandParser` to check through the arguments and ensure that the compulsory fields are present.
 In particular, the parser needs to check if the `o/` prefix is present AND the `i/` prefix is absent.
 The parser then returns a `NoteDeleteCommand` object with the `Index` of the object to be deleted from the `Model`.